-When days, weeks, or even months go by and an applicant has not received any response, it negatively affects his or her hiring process experience and the employer or recruiter’s reputation.
-The Human Capital Institute reports the following statistics when a job seeker is treated poorly:
+When days, weeks, or even months go by, and an applicant has not received any response, it negatively affects their hiring process experience and the employer or recruiter’s reputation.
+The following statistics illustrate the effects:

-- And 55% report avoiding certain companies after reading negative online reviews.
+- 55% of job applicants decline job offers after reading negative online reviews.